smc/mlmorph/README.md

 Installation
 ============
 You need [SFST]( http://www.ims.uni-stuttgart.de/projekte/gramotron/SOFTWARE/SFST.html) to compile and use this analyzer.
-The Makefile provided compiles compiles all the sources and produces the binary 'trmorph.a'.
+The Makefile provided compiles compiles all the sources and produces the binary FSA 'malayalam.a'.
 Assuming you have fst-compiler-utf8 from SFST in your path, in POSIX systems typing 'make' should be enough to get started.

 In a debian/ubuntu based GNU/Linux, SFST can be installed as follows